Keeping a close eye on your credit score is an essential practice if you want to maintain your financial health.

 Sure, there are legal proceedings that you can take to return your score to what it was before your identity was stolen, but those processes can take a lot of time and money to carry out.

 If you're alerted to every change to your credit, you'll be on the front-end of any issue that comes up.
-The alternative is checking your credit score and financial history every month or two.
-However, even if unlikely, you may find out too late that there are two new credit cards taken out, a personal loan, and someone else's late utility bills and your credit has dropped 100 points.
+The alternative is checking your credit score and financial history every so often by yourself.
+However, you may find out too late that there are two new credit cards taken out, a personal loan, and someone else's late utility bills and your credit has dropped a 120 points.

 Besides alerting you of suspicious activity regarding your credit, Credit Verify provides services to help you increase your credit score to put yourself in a better financial situation.